opendesk/opendesk-on-demand/AddIns/Opendesk-dxf-exporter/README.md

 ## How to use

-Clone this repo to your local or download directly.
+Clone the "dxf-gen" branch of this repo to your local or download directly and navigate to the "/Addins/Opendesk-dxf-exporter".

 Open the "Opendesk-dxf-exporter.py" file in a text editor and change the path of the variable "FILE_LOC" to somewhere appropraite for your machine and save.